This is one blog you probably don’t want to read.

 Why, then, do we not give them more?

 Talking to the sixth graders in my class at church, I am reminded of how vulnerable we are when it comes to words.
 They seriously grieve when they are ridiculed, left out, or belittled by their peers.
-Being kind at such a young age means that they are already having to learn to swallow the hurt of rejection and choose instead to JUST.BE.NICE.
+Being kind at such a young age means that they are already having to learn to swallow the hurt of rejection and choose instead to

 Even when everyone around them isn’t being so nice…